aspose-html/Aspose.HTML-Products/html/en/net/generators/telephone/_index.md

 <h2> Attributes </h2>

 With the input `type='tel'` element you can use attributes such as *name*, *size*, *placeholder*, *list*, *maxlength*, *minlength*, etc.
-- The `size` attribute is a numeric value indicating how many characters should be in the input field.
+- The `size` attribute is a numeric value indicating how many characters can be in the input field.
 - The `placeholder` attribute is a string that gives the user a brief hint about what information is expected in the field.
 <br><br>

 <h2> Create HTML Telephone Input in C#</h2>

-Aspose.HTML for .NET API supports a set of HTML elements that are defined in HTML Standard, along with rules about how the elements can be nested.
-You can modify the document by appending new elements, removing, or editing the content of existing nodes.
+Aspose.HTML for .NET API works as a headless browser that allows you to create or open existing HTML documents from various sources in order to perform editing operations such as removing, appending and replacing HTML nodes.
 If you want to use the HTML editing features in your product or programmatically add a telephone input, see the C# code example below:

 {{< /app/html/generator >}}